Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Time in business.
 Many business loan providers have a minimum time-in-business requirement.
 For startups, that could be anywhere from six months to one year.

-Be wary of companies that push you to pay in advance to help you loan shop, require you to pay fees up front or seem to have unverifiable guaranteed approval.
+Be wary of companies that push you to pay in advance to help you shop for a loan, require you to pay fees up front or seem to have unverifiable guaranteed approval.
 These “lenders” may actually be business loan scams.
 Learn the warning signs to identify a potential scammer as you shop around.

 Can I get a startup business loan with bad credit?